There is a growing need to think more carefully about your personal affairs.

 Your legal team should make you aware of all risks and options related to your personal wealth, so you can make informed decisions.
 Ultimately, it’s up to you how much protection you put in place and when, but whatever you decide, it’s advisable to seek regular guidance from a specialist lawyer, particularly as your business grows and personal circumstances change.

 Taylor Vinters supports the innovators and entrepreneurs behind businesses.
-For further advice on protecting your private wealth, please contact Jackie Wells in our family and matrimonial team or Mike Bell in our entrepreneurial wealth team.
+For further advice on protecting your private wealth, please contact Jackie Wells in our family and matrimonial team or Jocelyn Fox in our entrepreneurial wealth team.